nickyiliwang0000/h/css/navigations.md

 > **Accessibility tip**
 >
 > When possible, avoid hiding the `<nav>` element because it provides semantic meaning to assistive-technology.
-When scanning the page, devices like screen-rreader will inform users that there is a collection of list items that are intended for page navigation.
+When scanning the page, devices like screen-reader will inform users that there is a collection of list items that are intended for page navigation.
 When this element is hidden, that information will not be shared.
 If required, try hiding the embedded list element.

 ## Dropdown navigations